 Moving plants and seed for climate change (assisted migration) is a topic of significant debate among ecologists.
 One concern about moving plants and seed relatively long distances is that introducing plants from too far away can pose risks to the genetic fitness of existing populations.
 A positive trait of most herbaceous native plants is that they have high genetic diversity, often giving them the ability to adapt to changing conditions, if the conditions are not too extreme, and if their populations are of a sustainable size.
 As a result, these guidelines are focused on the use of locally adapted sources.
 However, selecting seed and plants from sources located just to the south of projects is advisable due to the risks of a warming climate.
 Plant species that are at the southern edge of their range and at risk of population declines due to climate change may need special consideration and planning by conservation professionals to determine strategies to support their populations.
-Moving plant species beyond the specified 175-mile maximum range is discouraged, except in connection with research efforts designed to assess the species' suitability and compatibility with native species.
+Moving plant species beyond the specified 200 miles for herbaceous plants and 300 miles for trees and shrubs is discouraged, except in connection with research efforts designed to assess the species' suitability and compatibility with native species.

-Climate Change Mitigation and Adaptation Considerations for Plant Selection and Management
+Climate Change Considerations for Plant Selection and Management